seyong92/PyTSMod-ISMIR2020LBD/index.md

 ## Available TSM algorithms

 * Overlap-Add (OLA)
+    * OLA is the most simple TSM algorithm that changes the length of the signal through modifying the hop size between analysis frame and synthesis frame.
 * Pitch Synchronous Overlap-Add (TD-PSOLA)
+    * TD-PSOLA is the algorithm that analyzes the orignal waveforms to create pitich-synchronous analysis windows and synthesize the output signal both for modifying time-scale and pitch-scale.
 * Waveform Similarity Overlap-Add (WSOLA)
+    * WSOLA maximizes the waveform similarity by allowing timing tolerance to analysis frame to find the most similar position through cross correlation.
 * Phase Vocoder (PV)
 * TSM based on harmonic-percussive source separation (HPTSM)